 Biomass or wood-based fuel is an important part of the energy industry for New Zealand as it is a renewable fuel-based on living organisms like wood and waste, and is sustainable and helps reduce greenhouse gas emission.
 Typical biomass fuels are logs, wood pellets, and wood chips.

 There are boilers specific for the three typical types of fuel.
-A biomass or solid fuel boiler provides an alternative option to a traditional gas or diesel boiler for warm water central heating systems.
-The practical issues are that the boilers are larger than a typical gas or diesel boiler and the fuel supply required takes as greater amount of space.
+A biomass or solid fuel boiler provides an alternative option to traditional gas or diesel boiler for warm water central heating systems.
+The practical issues are that the boilers are larger than typical gas or diesel boiler and the fuel supply required takes a greater amount of space.

 Download our free brochure on biomass boilers.